 Collegial relationships are a component of recertification for general registrants, doctors working outside of their vocational scope of practice, and in select cases doctors limited to non-clinical practice.

-Doctors registered in a general scope of practice, and who are not in a vocational training programme, are required to participate in the Inpractice recertification programme administered by bpacnz.
+If you are registered in the General scope of practice, and not in a vocational training programme, you must participate in the Inpractice recertification programme administered by bpacnz.
 The monitoring of collegial relationships for general registrants is managed within the Inpractice programme.

 The guidance document below provides some prompts for guiding discussion in collegial relationship meetings.

-A record should be kept of every collegial relationship meeting.
-The collegial relationship meeting record below can help guide discussions and be used to note down the outcomes of meetings.
+You (the doctor) must keep a record of every collegial relationship meeting.
+The collegial relationship meeting record below can help guide your discussions, and you can use it to note down the outcomes of the meetings.

 For more information on reviewing and developing a PDP refer to the PDP review and development guide.

 For all other doctors requiring a collegial relationship please use the forms below:

 Search for a suitable colleague

 Use the Online Register Search to find an appropriate colleague.
 The colleague you choose must be vocationally registered in the area of medicine you are working in that is outside of your vocational scope.